kristinriebe/provenance-rave/README.md

 and point a web browser to `localhost:8000`.
 Note that you can also provide a different port as additional argument to manage.py.

-The webapp should be visible in the browser and it should even work offline, since all libraries are stored in the directory: `provenance-rave/provapp/static`.
+The webapp should be visible in the browser and it should even work offline, since all libraries are stored in the static directories.
 For deploying the webapp on an apache webserver, see below.

 ## Deploying the webapp on an apache server with `mod_wsgi`.
 * Follow the installation steps on the web server, i.e. create a directory, clone the sources from GitHub, create a virtual environment, activate it and install the requirements.
 Then proceed as follows: